 - Strong aversions to particular smells and foods that can make you feel sick to your stomach

 Having some morning sickness itself doesn’t harm your baby.
 If however, you are unable keep foods or liquids down and are starting to lose weight, see your doctor to rule out hyperemesis gravidarum.
-This is serious morning sickness that may require medical attention and possibly hospitalization to protect you and your baby.
+This is serious morning sickness that may require medical attention and possibly hospitalisation to protect you and your baby.

 The short answer is yes.
 The risk for severe morning sickness is increased if you: